 Bringing a Medical Malpractice Claim in Florida

-The process of filing a medical malpractice lawsuit or claim in our state has several steps designed to ensure the validity of the case.
-It also establishes that established medical professionals—peers of the planned defendant as the case goes forward—view it as such.
+The process of filing a Florida medical malpractice lawsuit has several steps designed to ensure the validity of the case.
+It also establishes that established medical professionals —peers of the planned defendant as the case goes forward—view it as such.

 - Give Notice.
 The law mandates that the injured person (prospective plaintiff) give notice to the prospective defendant of their intent to bring a medical malpractice claim.
 This notice must contain a statement from a duly sworn expert witness testifying to the claim’s merits.
-In other words, if a patient’s claim is not supported by the proof requirements above and by medical evidence, the medical malpractice lawsuit is unlikely to pass this first step.
+As a result, medical malpractice lawsuits are unlikely to pass this step if the claim is not supported by these requirements and medical evidence.
 The state does this to discourage unmerited or frivolous claims.

 - Defense Review.
-An expert for the defense must review the case, according to the guidelines for medical malpractice lawsuits set up by the state.
-That expert must go over all of the facts specifically related to his or her area of expertise and put together an opinion for the court as to the merits of the case.
+An expert for the defense must review the case, using Florida’s guidelines for medical malpractice lawsuits.
+That expert must check all of the facts specifically related to their area of expertise.
+Then, they will put together an opinion for the court as to the merits of the case.

 - Expert Witness Testimony.
 Before trial, an expert witness must give testimony to the judge slated for the trial.
 No jury will be present (it is not the trial phase, after all, during which the jury is usually present).
 The judge determines if the testimony is worthy of a jury hearing it.

 Next Steps in a Medical Malpractice Lawsuit After Establishing Credibility